anttisalonen/progbook/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to guide's documentation!
+Software development fundamentals
 =================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    learn